MaxCDN/api-docs/README.md

 ## Authentication

 ### Overview
-The first thing to do in order to use the NetDNA REST Web Service is to register your application.
+The first thing to do in order to use the MaxCDN REST Web Service (RWS) is to register your application.
 Upon registration, your application will be issued a consumer key and secret which is similar to public and private keys used in ssh protocol.
 You will need to use this in conjunction with an OAuth library in the programming language of your choice.

 <blockquote><p>OAuth defines three roles: client, server, and resource owner (nicknamed the OAuth Love Triangle by Leah Culver).</p></blockquote>

-The NetDNA RWS supports both 2-legged and 3-legged authentication.
+The MaxCDN RWS supports both 2-legged and 3-legged authentication.

 3-legged OAuth is best used to allow a 3rd party apps/services (e.g. [Leftronic](https://www.leftronic.com/services/maxcdn/)) access to a users profile - the user just needs to grant access to the app.